 Dividing the dahlia tubers is much easier in the Fall since the growth has not hardened.
 Cut away any diseased or really old growth.
 I have read it is recommended to cut away the mother tuber and store it separately as it can rot more easily and cause problems for the new ones.

 This year I am going to try storing some of my tubers planted in one gallon pots and stored in my basement.
 I will check them once a month like I do the tubers stored in the shavings. (update: this did not work for me, if you have tried it successfully let me know and we can compare notes)

 We have had a warm Fall and they were still blooming fully when one night dropped below freezing and that signaled for me to get get ready to dig them up.

 Here is the area at the base of this dahlia.
-I cut off the stems to about 12 inches many times to leave me enough to grab. (this was my original method but check on the alternate method now)
+I cut off the stems to about 6 inches then leave in the ground for a few more days up to a solid week, to get those eyes popping!

 How to Dig up Dahlias

 To dig up your Dahlia tubers start the shovel back a good 6 to 12 inches from the stem so you don’t cut into any tubers that may have grown out that far.
 Some prefer a garden fork for this part.
 It is claimed it is easier to not damage as you dig with those type tools.

 Dig down and lift gently getting a feel for how much heft it will take to lift the clump.
 If the Dahlias have a lot of healthy growth the bunch of tubers can get quite heavy.

 Thankfully my soil is loose and crumbly and they clump pulls up fairly easily.